 Testing

-PyPDFForm uses pytest for testing and coverage.py for test coverages.
-Tests can be run by simply executing:
+PyPDFForm uses pytest for testing and coverage.py for measuring test coverage.
+To run the tests, execute:

 coverage run -m pytest && coverage report --fail-under=100